arturoBeccar/Grants-Program/applications/BlacksmithCoinFabrik_1.md

 ### Ecosystem Fit

-Having a comprehensive set of tests would bring numerous benefits to the entire community, including improved reliability, code quality, and rapid feedback loops.
+Having a comprehensive set of functionalities available for integration tests would bring numerous benefits to the entire community, including improved reliability, code quality and maturity, and faster feedback loops.

-For our work on [Scout](https://github.com/CoinFabrik/scout), this would help us in building fuzzing detectors, as we use integration tests during their development as they are quicker than E2E tests.
+In the context of fuzzing detectors, integration tests are useful during their development in order to identify fuzzing parameters, and they are quicker than E2E tests.
+This would aid any team interested in the development of fuzzing detectors for ink! smart contracts (e.g: [Fuzzland](https://github.com/w3f/Grants-Program/blob/master/applications/FuzzLand.md) tean developing [Ityfuzz](https://github.com/fuzzland/ityfuzz),  [Klevoya](https://github.com/w3f/Grants-Program/blob/master/applications/klevoya_fuzzer.md )).

 ## Team :busts_in_silhouette: